cgriffin332/Work-Day-Scheduler332/README.md

 ## Installation

-Click this link in order to take the timed JavaScript quiz: https://cgriffin332.github.io/Work-Day-Scheduler332/
+Click this link in order to use the work day scheduler: https://cgriffin332.github.io/Work-Day-Scheduler332/

 ## Usage